Generic Name: doxorubicin (DOX-oh-ROO-bi-sin)

 Doxorubicin may cause bone marrow suppression.
 This may lead to severe and sometimes deadly health problems (eg, infections, bleeding).
 Notify your doctor immediately if you develop easy bruising or bleeding, unusual tiredness or weakness, or signs of an infection (eg, fever, chills, persistent sore throat).

 Treating certain types of cancer.

 Doxorubicin is an antineoplastic antibiotic.
 It works by killing cancer cells.

 - you are allergic to any ingredient in doxorubicin or to similar medicines (eg, epirubicin)

-- you have certain bone marrow problems (eg, low blood platelet levels, low red blood cell levels, low white blood cell levels)
+- you have certain bone marrow problems (eg, low blood platelet levels, low red blood cell levels, low white blood cell levels) with prior chemotherapy

 - you have severe liver problems